Visit the Neurodivergent Therapist directory here: www.ndtherapists.com

 Neurodivergent individuals are sometimes diagnosed with specific conditions, including autism, ADHD, and/or other diagnoses.
 A diagnosis is not required to identify as neurodivergent, as the neurodiversity paradigm is a non-pathologizing way of viewing brain development and functioning.
 In addition, there are often many challenges that prevent folks from obtaining a diagnostic assessment, especially as an adult.
 Many adults are undiagnosed, misdiagnosed, and/or are unaware of being neurodivergent due to limited research and supports for neurodivergent people.

 Due to limited research and supports, there has been a history of providers attempting to make neurodivergent people change their behaviors to fit neurotypical standards.
 Many traditional therapy approaches do not respect these differences and can encourage ableist views.
 This has caused significant harm to those in the community and has made it harder for neurodivergent people to seek mental health supports.
 In response to these challenges, neurodivergent folks began advocating for acceptance of their neurological differences.
 This fight for acceptance is called the “neurodiversity movement,” which has roots in the disability rights movement.

-In an effort to increase safe supports for neurodivergent folks, our founder developed a directory of neurodivergent therapists who align their practice within the neurodiversity paradigm.
-Many of the therapists listed in this directory self-identify as neurodivergent based on their lived experience and/or diagnoses.
-Therapists listed in this directory offer a variety of mental health services for neurodivergent folks across the US and world.
+In an effort to increase safe supports for neurodivergent folks, I developed a directory of neurodivergent therapists who align their practice within the neurodiversity paradigm.
+Many of the therapists listed in this directory self-identify as neurodivergent based on their lived experience and/or professional diagnoses.
+Therapists listed in this directory offer a variety of mental health services for neurodivergent folks across the US and internationally.
 In addition, there is also a growing resource list available on the directory that includes a variety of neurodivergent supports.
-As someone who is autistic herself, this is extremely important to our founder and her goal to increase supportive and accepting spaces for other neurodivergent folks.
+As someone who is Autistic myself, I understand that it is important to increase supportive and accepting spaces for other neurodivergent folks.